mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

     - Computational Fluency - expression [@bers_coding_2021; @resnick_closing_2001; @resnick_fulfilling_2017]

-### Empowerment agenda of computing aligning with personal motivations
+### Empowerment agenda of authentic computing aligning with personal motivations

 Fluency with the focus on personal expression aligns with motivation of empowerment and equality of access not only to future employment but a broader participation on a digital society.